Subhash Bridge: History

-Subhash Bridge is a bridge over the Sabarmati River in Ahmedabad, built in 1973.
+The bridge was built in 1973.
+It is 453.7 m long and 12.8 m wide.

+In August 2019, Subhash bridge went under major repairs after 50 years and hence, was made to close it till eight Sundays.
+The bridge was closed on 4 December 2025 for inspection and repairs following a crack was observed in a span above the pillar No. 9.
+It was demolished in July 2026.

+Subhash Bridge Area

+The neighborhoods near the bridge are named after the bridge itself.
 It is an important area in Ahmedabad for its association with Mahatma Gandhi.
 Gandhi Ashram is 1.5 km from Subhash Bridge.
 Gandhi Ashram Shopping area is a storehouse of Khadi.
 Subhash Bridge stands as a residential area of Ahmedabad with more than 80 residential societies spread across this place.
-It has been separated from rest of the city by a railway line in the west and Sabarmati river at its eastern side.
+It has been separated from rest of the city by a railway line on the west and Sabarmati river on its eastern side.

-In August 2019, Subhash bridge went under major repairs after 50 years and hence, was made to close it till eight Sundays.